 Benefits of BYOD: Banking industry success and best practices

-- Cost-efficiency: BYOD programs do not require enterprises to purchase myriad mobile devices, pay for additional wireless communications plans or train employees on new hardware in many cases.
+- Cost-efficiency: BYOD programs do not require enterprises to purchase mobile devices, pay for additional wireless communications plans or train employees on new hardware in many cases.

 - Greater flexibility: Rather than work within the constraints of corporate-owned devices and the limited solutions, data sets and capabilities they provide access to, BYOD programs allow workers more room to maneuver and innovate.

 - More customization: Employees may also enjoy enhanced productivity and output by being allowed to customize user interfaces and methods of communications.

 Of course, it’s important to consider numerous factors when designing a BYOD-based operating model, ranging from IT infrastructures to communication systems.
 In such a tightly regulated environment as banking, factors like security and compliance have the utmost importance.
 Noting this, the following are some best practices with regard to BYOD solutions:

 Be sure to leverage mobile device management tools

 Banking leaders purposefully install master applications on mobile devices that let them regulate user access, install additional software programs and run applications in a trusted environment.
 These tools also provide a secure channel to deliver and share information and wipe data remotely in the event of a loss or breach.
 Using these software-based systems, enterprises can also control when, where and how employees can gain access to business-related information/communications, as well as to what extent.

 For example, Africa’s largest bank recently introduced a mobile application management (MAM) solution that offered employees access to virtualized applications, files and desktops, as well as email, intranet sites and centrally managed online tools and solutions.
 However, access to all can be shut down and data wiped instantly if a device is lost or stolen.

 Enable multiple failsafes and backups